shc-0/RESTful-API-for-a-Bookstore-Management-System/README.md

 ## Conclusion

 This backend development assignment demonstrates the implementation of a RESTful API using Flask, SQLAlchemy, and other related libraries.
 It provides a foundation for building a secure and scalable backend system for managing books.
+The deployment on AWS enhances accessibility and availability through the provided link.